kanhaiya-2000/Chattenger/offline/README.md

  # What next?

-   Your server will also respond at localhost:3000,but what for this purpose we have to find the ipv4 address of our wifi hotspot(eg 10.61.67.70)
+   Your server will also respond at localhost:3000,but for this purpose we have to find the ipv4 address of our wifi hotspot(eg 10.61.67.70)
-   This wifi should be home wifi connection(that is it may be hotspot connection from your mobile and not the public wifi ,for ex: the wifi offered by your institute is not allowed because in the latter case,different devices have different ipv4 addresses) You can find your ipv4 address for a wifi connection under the setting of that wifi connection.
+   This wifi should be home wifi connection(that is it may be hotspot connection from your mobile and not the public wifi ,for ex: the wifi offered by your institute is not allowed because in the latter case,different devices will have different ipv4 addresses) You can find your ipv4 address for a wifi connection under the setting of that wifi connection.
-   Different wifi connection offers different ipv4 addresses.
+   Different wifi connection offers different ipv4 address.

  ## Open the url https://{your_ipv4_address}:3000 in your browser
  Ex: if your ipv4 address is 10.61.67.70,then open https://10.61.67.70:3000 in your browser.